-A bridge loan can give the borrower the ability to accomplish everything they need.
+A bridge loan for multi-family properties can give the borrower the ability to accomplish everything they need.
 They can close under a tight timeline while securing agency financing to replace the bridge loan at a later date.
 The right lender can help a broker save the day.
-It’s important to look for a lender that has capital-market experience, knows agency financing and can execute in a short time frame.
-While no short-term financing program is a universal fit for every borrower, there are certain situations that make bridge-to-agency financing a good solution.
+It’s important to look for a lender that has capital market experience, knows agency financing and can execute in a short time frame.
+While no short-term financing program is a universal fit for every borrower, there are certain situations that make a bridge-to-agency loan a good solution.
 Your lender should know which products are the right fit and offer a solution at a reasonable cost to the borrower.

 Flexibility is key when choosing the right bridge loan.
 A borrower should be allowed to prepay at any time with no more than six months of yield maintenance on the loan.
 The bridge loan should also close very quickly, preferably in less than a month.
 The whole idea is to give the borrower control over the situation as quickly as possible, whether it’s by stabilizing a property or utilizing 1031 funds that have negative tax implications if not dispersed by a specific date.
 A bridge loan that takes too long to close doesn’t solve any of these problems.

 A bridge loan also must have comparable leverage to an agency’s permanent loan so the borrower doesn’t have to come up with too much additional out-of-pocket cash.
 For stabilized or close-to-stabilized properties, the bridge loan should have a single-digit interest rate.
-In the end, a borrower should expect some additional costs, but to help mitigate sticker shock, a commercial mortgage broker should look for origination fees from a bridge lender to be in the 1 percent to 2 percent range.
+In the end, a borrower should expect some additional costs, but to help mitigate sticker shock, a commercial mortgage broker should look for origination fees from a bridge lender to be in the 1-2% range.